Qian2333/Achilles-Bench/code/NLP/README.md

 you can change dataset by ``-s mnli`` for MNLI and so on (In lower case).

-Of course, you need to download ImageNet youself and set the path in the function ``DataIO.read_train_dev_test``  in  ``lib/dataset/get_data.py``.
-If the format you download is not compatible with ours, you may need to modify the data reading function yourself.

 the table shows the models can be test with

 | Model       | -md               |